This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your child with cerebral palsy will face lifelong challenges.
 The process of filing a lawsuit may seem like the last thing you should be spending time on, but it can benefit your child and lessen those challenges.

-A successful lawsuit can provide justice, accountability, better access and services, and recovered damages to pay for treatment.
+A successful lawsuit can provide justice, accountability, better access, services, and recover damages to pay for treatment.

 Get Matched with a Leading Birth Injury Attorney in Your Area